Matt-y-Ice/TC3-RT-Documentation/README.md

-# Tourniquet Detection and Tracking System
+# TC3 Real-Time Detection and Documentation System

 A real-time computer vision system for detecting and tracking tourniquets in video feeds, designed for medical training and assistance scenarios.
 The system uses YOLO object detection models and implements a tracking system to monitor tourniquet stability, helping to detect when a tourniquet has been properly applied.